blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/detectorcascade.md

 [solution_name] will always try the more accurate detectors first, falling back to less accurate detectors only if the more accurate detectors fail (or can't be run).

+## Nesting rules

+When detect.detector.search.depth is greater than 0,
+nesting rules may prevent a detector from applying on a subdirectory of the source directory (say, src/a/b/c/d) based on which detectors applied on any of its parent directories (src/a/b/c, src/a/b, src/a, or src).

+Here are two examples of nesting rules:
+1. If any GRADLE detector applied on any parent directory, no GRADLE detector will apply on the current directory.
+1. If any XCODE detector applied on any parent directory, neither SWIFT detector will apply on the current directory.

+Nesting rules can be disabled by setting property `detect.detector.search.continue` to true.

+## Troubleshooting detector search

+For more insight into the decisions [solution_name] made during detector search, generate a diagnostic zip file (run with `-d`) and read the reports/search_detailed_report.txt file.

 ## Specifying accuracy requirements

 You choose the the list of detector types from which you require accurate results using the `detect.accuracy.required` property.